3 arrested in Hong Kong, as a high-rise fire leaves at least 44 dead and 279 reported missing

 Bamboo scaffolding is a common sight in Hong Kong at building construction and renovation projects, though the government said earlier this year that it would start phasing it out for public projects because of safety concerns.

-The fire is the deadliest in Hong Kong in years.
+The fire is the deadliest in Hong Kong in decades.
 In November 1996, 41 people died in a commercial building in Kowloon in a level 5 fire that lasted for around 20 hours.

 Moritsugu reported from Beijing.
 Researcher Shihuan Chen in Beijing and AP writer Didi Tang in Washington contributed to this report.